 The Trust cooperated with the following organisations during the academic year in pursuit of its charitable activities:

-- St Nicholas Chapel, King's Lynn

-- The Fire Station

 - The College of West Anglia

 - West Norfolk Borough Council

 - Churchill Park Additional Needs School

 - King's Lynn Constabulary

-- GenR8

-- King's Lynn Rotary Club

-- Mars UK, King's Lynn (Schools Grounds Project).

 - Tescos, King's Lynn

 - The Forestry Commission

 The Trust does not have a formal sponsor.

 i.
 Trade Union Facility Time